euronite/ConversationalBrowser/README.md

 * Update pip using either `pip3 install --upgrade pip` or `pip install --upgrade pip` on what is being used.
 * Ensure you have pip3 installed and Python 3.X.
-This has been tested with 3.7 and 3.8.
+This has been tested with 3.8, 3.9 and 3.10.
 * Download the files using either the code download as zip or git clone.
 * In terminal, same folder as the main.py and requirements.txt, run `pip3 install -r requirements.txt` or
   `pip install -r requirements.txt` (depending on version).
 * Then do python main.py
-* To edit the user interface using QtDesigner, do
-  `cd /usr/lib/x86_64-linux-gnu/qt5/bin/` to get to the folder containing QtDesigner and then run `./designer`.
+* ~~To edit the user interface using QtDesigner, do `cd /usr/lib/x86_64-linux-gnu/qt5/bin/` to get to the folder containing QtDesigner and then run `./designer`.~~

 ### Windows